luisdiogo2071317/azure-docs.pt-pt/articles/service-fabric/service-fabric-cluster-creation-via-arm.md

 }
 ```

-##### <a name="add-the-certificate-information-to-the-service-fabric-cluster-resource"></a>Adicione as informações do certificado para o recurso de cluster do Service Fabric:
+##### <a name="add-the-certificate-information-to-the-service-fabric-cluster-resource"></a>Adicione as informações de certificado para o recurso de cluster do Service Fabric:
 ```json
 {
   "apiVersion": "2018-02-01",